-- If you have already submitted for final assessment and are getting ready for your viva, the Graduate School Skills Development Team have sets of viva preparation cards which you can borrow to help your preparations.
+- If you have already submitted for final assessment and are getting ready for your viva, the Graduate School Skills Development Team have sets of viva preparation cards which may be available to borrow to help your preparations.

-- You can also find advice about managing your stress levels on the University student health and wellbeing web pages, as well as a link to the University Wellbeing Service who can provide one-to-one help and support.
-You can also drop into the Graduate School Office in room 3E37 for general advice and guidance and a friendly ear.
+- You can also find advice about managing your stress levels on the University student health and wellbeing webpages, as well as a link to the University Wellbeing Service who can provide one-to-one help and support.
+You can also drop into the Graduate School Office in room 3E37 for general advice and guidance and a friendly ear (prevailing conditions notwithstanding).